White Plains, New York

-White Plains is a city in Westchester County, New York, United States.
-It is the eleventh-largest city in the state of New York, an outer suburb of New York City, and the county seat and commercial hub of Westchester County, a densely populated suburban county that is home to approximately one million people.
+White Plains is a city in and the county seat of Westchester County, New York, United States.
+It is an inner suburb of New York City, and a commercial hub of Westchester County, a densely populated suburban county that is home to about one million people.
 White Plains is located in south-central Westchester County.
 Its downtown (Mamaroneck Avenue) is 25 mi north of Midtown Manhattan.

 The city's total population was 59,599 in the 2020 census, up from 53,077 at the 2010 census.
 According to the city government, the daytime weekday population is estimated at 250,000.
-The city was ranked third in the top 10 places to live in New York for 2014, according to national online real estate brokerage Movoto.

 History

 Early history

 At the time of the Dutch settlement of Manhattan in the early 17th century, the region had been used as farmland by the Weckquaeskeck tribe, a Wappinger people, and was called "Quarropas".
 To early traders it was known as "the White Plains", either from the white balsam (Gnaphalium polycephalum) which was said to have covered it, or from the heavy mist that local tradition suggests hovered over the swamplands near the Bronx River.
 The first non-native settlement came in November 1683, when a party of Connecticut Puritans moved westward from an earlier settlement in Rye and bought about 4400 acre, presumably from the Weckquaeskeck.
 However, John Richbell of Mamaroneck claimed to have earlier title to much of the territory through his purchase of a far larger plot extending 20 mi inland, perhaps from a different tribe.
 The matter was not settled until 1721, when a Royal Patent for White Plains was granted by King George II.

 In 1758, White Plains became the seat of Westchester County when the colonial government for the county left West Chester, which was located in what is now the northern part of the borough of the Bronx, in New York City.
 The unincorporated village remained part of the Town of Rye until 1788 when the town of White Plains was created.

 On July 9, 1776, a copy of the Declaration of Independence was delivered to the New York Provincial Congress, which was meeting in the county courthouse.
 The delegates quickly adopted a resolution approving the Declaration, thus declaring both the colony's independence and the formation of the State of New York.
 The Declaration itself was first publicly read from the steps of the courthouse on July 11.